PyLink/pylink-discord/README.md

         # be sent without any additional changes.
         #editmsg_format: "\x02Edit:\x02 %s"

+        # Determines whether the bot will send @here and @everyone when relaying messages.
+Generally this is not
+        # particularly useful because it allows people to spam these triggers fairly easily.
+        # This defaults to false if not set.
+        #allow_mention_everyone: false

         # You can associate IRC services accounts with preferred avatar URLs.
 Currently this is
         # quite limited and requires hardcoding things in the config; eventually there will be
         # a self-service process to do this.